 When I first meet a child diagnosed with autism whose parents bring him to me to see how chiropractic care can help, I always look to the eyes first.

-Invariably, the child has moderate to extreme difficultly focusing.
-With the constant eye movement also comes circular motions of the head and a generalized incoordination of motor function.
-The child is disconnected from themselves and their environment and doing their very best to make sense of their universe.
+Invariably, the child has moderate to extreme difficulty focusing.
+With the constant eye movement also comes circular motions of the head and generalized incoordination of motor function.
+The child is disconnected from themselves and their environment and does their very best to make sense of their universe.
 After we have conducted our initial neurological testing and I have checked and adjusted the child, I will tell the parents what to expect.
 90% of the time the child will take a long nap or sleep for a prolonged period throughout the night.
-They will usually be much more calm and relaxed as well.
+They will usually be much calmer and more relaxed as well.

-I also tell them to pay close attention to the eyes.
+I also tell them to pay close attention to their eyes.